Ratecard/docs/docs/overview.md

 # Overview
-Welcome to the Ratecard API Reference.
-This documentation will help you get started with using our API.
-If you have any questions, please reach out to us!

 ## Introduction
 > Ratecard API is a paid feature.
 [Register](http://ratecard.io/register?source=API-docs) for a free trial or upgrade to a paid plan to make use of it.